 The rest of the paper is organized as follows.
-In Section \ref{sec:model}, we introduce the models analyzed in the present paper, {\it i.e.\/}, the $s=1/2$ random-bond isotropic Heisenberg model with the competing NN and NNN AFM interactions $J_1$ and $J_2$, and the $s=1/2$ random isotropic Heisenberg model with the competing FM and AFM NN interactions.
+In Sect. \ref{sec:model}, we introduce the models analyzed in the present paper, {\it i.e.\/}, the $s=1/2$ random-bond isotropic Heisenberg model with the competing NN and NNN AFM interactions $J_1$ and $J_2$, and the $s=1/2$ random isotropic Heisenberg model with the FM and AFM NN interactions.
 While our main focus is on the former model, the latter model is also studied to better understand the nature of the ground state of the former model.
 The details of our numerical computations, {\it i.e.\/}, the ED and DMRG calculations, are explained.
-The results of the ED calculations are presented in Section \ref{sec:GSzigzag}.
-In Section \ref{sec:GSphase}, we present the ground-state phase diagram of the $J_1$-$J_2$ model in the frustration ($J_2$) versus the randomness ($\Delta$ to be defined below) plane.
-In Section \ref{sec:uRS-fRS}, we focus on the relation between the unfrustrated RS state stabilized in the weaker $J_2$ region and the frustrated RS state stabilized in the stronger $J_2$ region.
-In Section \ref{sec:fRS-LS}, the nature of the frustrated RS state is further clarified by comparing its thermodynamic properties with those of the random FM-AFM chain expected to be in the large-spin state.
-The results of the DMRG calculations on the spin-spin correlation function of the $J_1$-$J_2$ model and the random FM-AFM model are presented in Section \ref{sec:correlation}.
-Particular attention is paied to the spatial-decay exponent of the spin-spin correlation function.
-In Section \ref{sec:excitation}, microscopic character of the ground state and the low-lying excitations of the 1D frustrated RS state is studied via the singlet-dimer configurations.
-Finally, Section \ref{sec:summary} is devoted to summary of the results.
+The results of the ED calculations are presented in Sect. \ref{sec:GSzigzag}.
+In Sect. \ref{sec:GSphase}, we present the ground-state phase diagram of the $J_1$-$J_2$ model in the frustration ($J_2$) versus the randomness ($\Delta$ to be defined below) plane.
+In Sect. \ref{sec:uRS-fRS}, we focus on the relation between the unfrustrated RS state stabilized in the weaker $J_2$ region and the frustrated RS state stabilized in the stronger $J_2$ region.
+In Sect. \ref{sec:fRS-LS}, we further clarify the nature of the frustrated RS state by comparing its thermodynamic properties with those of the random FM-AFM chain expected to be in the large-spin state.
+The results of the DMRG calculations on the spin-spin correlation function of the $J_1$-$J_2$ model and the random FM-AFM model are presented in Sect. \ref{sec:correlation}.
+Particular attention is paid to the spatial-decay exponent of the spin-spin correlation function.
+In Sect. \ref{sec:excitation}, microscopic character of the ground state and the low-lying excitations of the 1D frustrated RS state is studied via the singlet-dimer configurations.
+Finally, Sect. \ref{sec:summary} is devoted to summary of the results.